Love, Lies (2016 film): Plot

-In Imperial Japanese-occupied Korea, Jung So-yul is a gisaeng-in-training at one of the last remaining gwonbeon, learning to sing jeongga, the classical songs of Korea's upper class.
+In Imperial Japanese-occupied Korea, Jeong So-yul is a gisaeng-in-training at one of the last remaining gwonbeon, learning to sing jeongga, the classical songs of Korea's upper class.
 So-yul is the daughter of a famous gisaeng, who is also the institution's headmistress.
 Seo Yeon-hee arrives at the school after she is sold by her father, who cannot take care of her.
 The young girls become best friends.

-In 1943, So-yul & Yeon-hee graduates as two of the best students in the school.
+In 1943, So-yul and Yeon-hee graduates as two of the best students in the school.
 They both enjoy the popular songs of the day, but promise each other to keep their dignity as the only gisaeng who sing jeongga.
-So-yul's natural talent and beauty make her the center of attention, and she receives invitations from important people, including the Japanese chief of police.
-But So-yul is devoted to her boyfriend, top pop songwriter, Kim Yoon-woo.
-Yoon-woo asks So-yul to sing a song he is writing to encourage the Korean people suffering under Imperial Japanese rule.
+So-yul's natural talent and beauty make her the center of attention, and she receives invitations from important people including the Japanese chief of police.
+But So-yul is devoted to her boyfriend, top pop songwriter Kim Yoon-woo.
+Yoon-woo asks So-yul to sing a song he is writing to encourage the Korean people suffering under Japanese rule.

-However, things begins to fall apart when he hears Yeon-hee sing and becomes mesmerized by her voice.
-Yoon-woo writes the song for Yeon-hee, and encourages her to leave the gwonbeon so he can help her become a pop singer, because pop songs speak more to the common people instead of just the upper class.
+However, things begins to fall apart when he hears Yeon-hee sing and is mesmerized by her voice.
+Yoon-woo writes the song for Yeon-hee and encourages her to leave the gwonbeon to help her become a pop singer, because pop songs speak more to the common people instead of just the upper class.
 Yeon-hee takes his advice and leaves the institution.
-So-yul feels betrayed cause Yoon-woo didn't fulfilled his promise to her.
-After spending much time together for the production of Yeon-hee's album, Yoon-woo fell in love with her.
-After Yeon-hee's debut concert when So-yul wents to meet her she found them in a inappropriate situation.
-Fueled by the feeling of being betrayed, So-yul attempts to regain what she believes her friend stole from her, destroying the lives of those around her, and ultimately, herself.
+So-yul feels betrayed cause Yoon-woo didn't fulfil his promise to her.
+After spending much time together for the production of Yeon-hee's album, Yoon-woo falls in love with her.
+After Yeon-hee's debut concert when So-yul wents to meet her, she find them in a inappropriate situation.
+Fueled by her feeling of betrayal, So-yul attempts to regain what she believes her friend stole from her, destroying the lives of those around her, and ultimately herself.